 Community Work Skills is one of seven programs that form part of the Queensland Government's Skilling Queenslanders for Work initiative.
 Through a suite of targeted skills and training programs, Skilling Queenslanders for Work aims to improve the skills, employment opportunities and social inclusion of disadvantaged Queenslanders.

-Registered training organisations (RTOs) with pre-qualified supplier (PQS) status will have opportunities to partner with funded community-based not-for-profit organisations to deliver the nationally recognised training and assessment service components of Community Work Skills projects.
+Registered training organisations (RTOs) with Skills Assure supplier (SAS) status will have opportunities to partner with funded community-based not-for-profit organisations to deliver the nationally recognised training and assessment service components of Community Work Skills projects.

 Community Work Skills provides tailored assistance to program participants to undertake formal training to gain nationally recognised skills and vocational qualifications up to a certificate III level.